Pros and Cons of Being a Landlord

 Another financial benefit of owning a rental property is the tax benefits that come with it.
 You can get business deductions, the cost of property which includes insurance, taxes and maintenance, deprecation, and mortgage interest.
 Most of these benefits are only available to rental real estate investors.

 Some property can appreciate value over time.
 Depending on where the rental is or what land is owned, there is a real chance you can benefit from future appreciation of the property.
 Appreciation can depend on if a city has experienced job growth and a population increase which will add to the city’s well-being.

 Income from a rental is considered passive, but being the landlord of a rental property is very hands-on and a lot of work goes into owning a rental property.
 Responsibilities can include advertising vacancies, showing the property, screening tenants, collecting deposits and executing the lease, collecting the rent, even securing construction leads or communicating with tenants and coordinating maintenance are just a few.

 Sometimes landlords must outsource their work if managing more than one property.

 - Risk and Liability

 Rental properties must be maintained and repairs must be done over time.
 Tenants may cause damage and there is always just general wear-and-tear on the property where items will need to be replaced, repaired, or updated.
 Examples of unexpected expenses are a busted pipe, a damaged roof, an A/C or furnace breaking, or even finding out the tenant did trash the property.
-You must make sure you set aside a portion of the rental income for these ongoing repairs and maintenance.
+You must make sure you set aside a portion of the rental income to get someone like this clarke county roofing company out to sort these ongoing repairs and maintenance.